Reading Time: 4 minutes

 Canada needs to regroup and aim much higher at the 2026 Winter Olympics in Milan and Cortina d’Ampezzo, Italy.
 If not, another mixed bag could be in the Great White North’s future.

-Michael Taube, a Troy Media syndicated columnist and Washington Times contributor, was a speechwriter for former prime minister Stephen Harper.
+Michael Taube, a Troy Media syndicated columnist and political commentator, was a speechwriter for former Prime Minister Stephen Harper.
 He holds a master’s degree in comparative politics from the London School of Economics.
 For interview requests, click here.

 The opinions expressed by our columnists and contributors are theirs alone and do not inherently or expressly reflect the views of our publication.